 - Catalog - The regular view of the catalog that most people see.

 Courseleaf Curriculum (CiM):

+CiM is connected to the catalog management software, CourseLeaf, so that course and program changes are automatically reflected in the next MSU catalog, both online and print versions.
 CiM is similar to CAT in that editing capabilities are distributed across campus.
 CiM is different in that changes made through CiM follow a more extensive workflow which parallels the notifications and approvals associated with academic governance.

 To edit or add an academic program, users need to be access the Program Management features of CiM.
 From here, users can search the programs for editing or submit a new academic program.